ajay-dhangar/algo/docs/languages/SQL/sql-9.md

 sidebar_label: "SQL UPDATE Statement"
 description: "SQL (Structured Query Language) is a standardized programming language for managing and manipulating relational databases."
 tags: [sql, dbms, database]
+---

----The `UPDATE` statement is used to modify existing records in a table.
+The `UPDATE` statement is used to modify existing records in a table.
 You can update specific records using the `WHERE` clause, or update all records in a table.

 In the statement below, we want to update the address of the customer with `CustomerID` 1.